Drug information provided by: IBM Micromedex

-It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure that this medicine is working properly.
 Blood tests will be needed to check for unwanted effects.
 Be sure to keep all appointments.

 Using this medicine while you are pregnant can harm your unborn baby.
+Female patients should use an effective form of birth control to keep from getting pregnant during treatment with this medicine and for 30 days after your last dose.
+Male patients who have female partners should use effective birth control during treatment with this medicine and for at least 30 days after the last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Dasatinib can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding:

 If you can, avoid people with infections.
 Check with your doctor right away if you think you are getting an infection or if you get a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.

 Check with your doctor right away if you notice any unusual bleeding or bruising, black, tarry stools, blood in the urine or stools, or pinpoint red spots on your skin.

 Be careful when using a regular toothbrush, dental floss, or toothpick.
 Your medical doctor, dentist, or nurse may recommend other ways to clean your teeth and gums.
 Check with your medical doctor before having any dental work done.

 Do not touch your eyes or the inside of your nose unless you have just washed your hands and have not touched anything else in the meantime.